musikalkemist/thesoundofaihackathon/index.md

 ## APIs
-Our sponsors will give free access to their API services to all the teams during the hackathon.
-Make the most out of them in your hack!
+During the hackathon, some of the sponsors will give free access to their services.
+Make the most out of it in your hack!

 - [Cyanite API](https://cyanite.ai/#services) - Music tagging, music recommendation, music similarity, music emotion recognition.
 - [ACR Cloud API](https://www.acrcloud.com/) - Recognise music (fingerprinting), braodcast monitoring for music, detect live & timeshift TV channels, and more.
-[Tutorials](https://docs.acrcloud.com/tutorials) to get started.
+Check these [tutorials](https://docs.acrcloud.com/tutorials) to get started.

 ## Communication channels
 Our main communication platform will be The Sound of AI Slack.
-If you're not signed up to the community, you can do it [here](https://valeriovelardo.com/the-sound-of-ai-community/).
+[You can sign up to The Sound of AI Slack community here](https://valeriovelardo.com/the-sound-of-ai-community/).
 We'll be using two channels on Slack:

 - _#hack-organisation_ - Channel used for the organisers to provide general info to participants
 - _#hack-participants_ - Channel used by participants to communicate among themselves (e.g., propose ideas, build teams)
 - Slack direct messages can be used to start conversations among participants / team members

-Participants are encouraged to use videoconferencing tools of their choice to chat "in person" among themselves.
+Participants are encouraged to use the video-conferencing tools they prefer to organise among themselves.

-Community sessions (e.g., open / award ceremonies) will be held on Google Meet.
+Community sessions (e.g., open / awards ceremonies) will be held on Google Meet.
 Organisers will provide Google Meet links during the event on Slack in the _#hack-organisation_ channel.

 ## Jury